 - External POE Switch that supports multiple cameras (Up to 64 security cameras)

 - HDMI and VGA Display Output for increased functionality

 DVRs record both analog security cameras and HD-over-Coax security cameras.
-Another key difference between DVR and NVR security camera recorders is that with DVRs, each camera requires two cables, one for power and another for transmission of audio and video footage.
+A key difference between DVR and NVR security camera recorders is that with DVRs, each camera requires two cables, one for power and another for transmission of audio and video footage.
 DVRs support security cameras with a resolution of 1080p and are hardwired.
-These recorders are tried-and-true security systems and are still widely used by millions of businesses.
+These recorders are tried-and-true security systems and are still used by millions of businesses.

 - HD security camera DVRs deliver up to 1080p video recording, with some models allowing higher resolution recordings

 - Live remote viewing via PC, smartphones, and tablets

 - Multiplex surveillance with live footage viewing, video footage playback, 24/7 recording and storage of surveillance video, simultaneously